6 Simple Tips to Crush Your Music School Audition | Preparation Tips

 3. Practice, Practice, Practice

-Be sure to prepare for your audition at least six months in advance and practice as much as possible.
+Begin preparing for your audition at least six months in advance and practice consistently.

 4. Rest Before the Audition